 Yes, black widow spiders can kill cats.
 The stings of black widow, brown recluse spiders and tarantulas are toxic to animals.
-The bitten cat will feel a sharp pain at the stings site.
+The bitten cat will feel a sharp pain at the site of the sting.

 Later the cat may develop labored breathing, fever, chills and excitability.
 He may then go into shock and seizures may occur.
 There may be early paralysis from a black widow spider bite.
 Most cats will die.
 Therefore, the corollary is that some cats will survive; death from a black widow spider bite is not 100% certain.